LaunchCodeEducation/data-analysis/src/chapters/tableau-part2/exercises.rst

 #.
 What countries had a total of 1,000 total adult hotel bookings in 2016?

    #.
-Hint: set the conditions of your filters
+Hint: set the conditions of your filters.

 Part C: Grouping
 ^^^^^^^^^^^^^^^^

 #.
 What months were the most popular for adult hotel bookings only in South America?

    #.
-Create a group of South American countries and place the group on the shelf
+Create a group of South American countries and place the group on the shelf.

 #.
 Which country in South America had the highest number of adult hotel bookings total?